zenika-open-source/FAQ/docs/integrations.md

 _Used by: Back-end_

-This variable is a hook which is called by the backend in order to send the message to the channel.
+This variable is a hook URI which is called by the backend in order to send the message to the channel.
 You can configure a hook on the [Slack "Build" dashboard](https://api.slack.com/).
 Choose your app, then go to "Features > Incoming Webhooks".
 Active the feature and create a hook for the dedicated channel you wish to send questions to.
 The generated url is what you need for this variable.

 ## Workplace